Faculty of Engineering

 Expertise Summary

 Professor Tim Heath is the Chair of Architecture & Urban Design at the University of Nottingham.
-He is a qualified architect and town planner and and experienced urban designer who is actively engaged in research, teaching, and practice.
+He is actively engaged in research, teaching, and practice.

 Professor Heath's research interests are broad and span architecture and urban design.
 As an academic he has published extensively with many books, chapters, journal papers and presented at major international conferences in the areas of urban design, conservation, adaptive re-use of buildings, elderly housing, vertical farming, sustainable cities and eco-urbanism.
 He has supervised over 50 PhD students and his current PhD group undertake research projects that focus on various aspects of these topics and together with these research students plays a key role in the Human Factors Research Group.
 Significant publications include the completely revised second edition of the Public Places Urban Spaces (2010) book published by Architectural Press which has also been published in Mandarin, Traditional Chinese, Arabic and Korean.
 His latest book Heritage-Led Urban Regeneration in China, which is co-authored with Dr Jing Xie was published in 2017.